pakeke-constructor/tools/spacial_partition/README.md

-# spacial_partition
+# spatial_partition
-Spacial partitioners are data structures used to seperate and update objects depending on their position.
+Spatial partitioners are data structures used to seperate and update objects depending on their position.

 This allows us to reduce the time taken to check interactions between objects, as we only need to check for interactions within certain areas.